Other / mixed grade configuration · Hughes, AK

 How many students attend Johnny Oldman School?

 Johnny Oldman School has 29 students enrolled.
-It is a other school in Hughes, AK.
+It is a public school in Hughes, AK.

 What is the student-teacher ratio at Johnny Oldman School?